Date of Degree

 Copyright 2010 James Steven Ulstad

 Ulstad, James Steven.
-"Gas evolution of corn kernels, oat hulls, and paper sludge from biomass gasification." thesis, University of Iowa, 2010.
+"Gas evolution of corn kernels, oat hulls, and paper sludge from biomass gasification."
+MS (Master of Science) thesis, University of Iowa, 2010.